quattromani/childrenssafetyimmobilizer/includes/additional-characteristics.md

-## What sre some additional characteristics?
+## What are some additional characteristics?
+a) Material Characteristics
 -	Recyclable
 -	100% polyester
 -	Latex-free